 Freakonomics: A Rogue Economist Explores the Hidden Side of Everything

-Why are things the way they are?
-Sometimes, contrary to our ideas of the world, common sense, and life as we know it.
+Why are things the way that they are?
+Especially things that seemingly conflict with our ideas of the world, our common sense, and life as we know it.

 This is the subject that Steven D. Levitt and Stephen J. Dubner tackle in the book Freakonomics – riddles of everyday life — from cheating to crime to sports to child rearing — and the conclusions they come to using sometimes basic, sometimes complicated economics.